boazbk/tcs/lec_A_NAND_prog_lang.md

 ## NAND<< programming language specification

-The NAND<< programming language allows _indirection_, hence using every variable as a pointer or index variable.
+The NAND<< (pronounced "NAND shift") programming language allows _indirection_, hence using every variable as a pointer or index variable.
 Unlike the case of NAND++ vs NAND, NAND<< cannot compute functions that NAND++ can not (and indeed any NAND<< program can be "compiled to a NAND++ program) but it can be polynomially faster.